-Pedro AlmodóvarPedro Almodóvar Caballero (; born 25 September 1949) is a Spanish film director, screenwriter, producer, and former actor.
+Pedro AlmodóvarPedro Almodóvar Caballero (; born 25 September 1949) is a Spanish filmmaker.
 His films are marked by melodrama, irreverent humour, bold colour, glossy décor, quotations from popular culture, and complex narratives.
 Desire, passion, family, and identity are among Almodóvar's most prevalent subjects in his films.
-He came to prominence as a director and screenwriter during La Movida Madrileña, a cultural renaissance that followed after the end of Francoist Spain.
+Acclaimed as one of the most internationally successful Spanish filmmakers, Almodóvar and his films have gained worldwide interest and developed a cult following.

-Showing 1 - 4 of 4 for search: 'Almodóvar, Pedro, 1951-', query time: 0.04s
+Showing 1 - 4 of 4 for search: 'Almodóvar, Pedro, 1951-', query time: 0.05s